 +1 to Email for its peacefulness.
 Score: IMs 1️⃣ — Email 2️⃣

-Stolen identities, lost phones, bad passwords, hacked accounts — shit happens both to IMs and badly configured email servers: ask Jeff Bezos about his hacked encrypted Whatsapp, ask Hillary Clinton about her hacked email.
+Stolen identities, lost phones, bad passwords, hacked accounts — shit happens both to IMs and badly configured email servers: ask Jeff Bezos about his hacked encrypted Whatsapp, ask the victims of the “super-protected” EncroChat, ask Hillary Clinton about her hacked email.

 Score unchanged: IMs 1️⃣ — Email 2️⃣